darkventurestudio/gcsm-cloudflare/README.md

     - secretmanager.versions.access

 2. The `key` is the Private Key.
-This key can be obtained from GCP Console.
-IAM - Select User - Keys.
-Then, generate a key if it does not exist and take the privateKey field from the json.
+To obtain this key, follow [the official Google documentation](https://developers.google.com/workspace/guides/create-credentials#create_credentials_for_a_service_account)

 > ### IMPORTANT
 >   The `key` in the format of -----BEGIN PRIVATE KEY----- .... -----END PRIVATE KEY----- taken from the JSON